alekhSharma/CiCdPackageExample/README.md

-# SFDX  App by Alekh
+# SFDX  CI/CD by Alekh

 ## Dev, Build and Test